Septoplasty - Deviated Septum Surgery

 Skilled Utah Facial Plastic and Reconstructive Surgeon

-Dr Eric Cerrati can perform septoplasty at his South Jordan and Salt Lake City offices.
+Dr Eric Cerrati can perform septoplasty at his Park City office.
 He is a fellowship trained and double board certified facial plastic and reconstructive surgeon with immense skill and experience.
 Dr. Cerrati was privileged to train under a world-renowned reconstructive surgeon.
 He has honed his skills through years of private practice and time spent instructing other medical students at the University of Utah.

 Dr. Cerrati also makes yearly trips to perform volunteer reconstructive surgeries in underdeveloped countries, including septoplasty and other procedures to correct congenital birth defects in children.
-If you or your child suffers from a deviated septum, call and schedule a confidential septoplasty consultation with Dr. Cerrati at his South Jordan or Salt Lake City offices.
+If you or your child suffers from a deviated septum, call and schedule a confidential septoplasty consultation with Dr. Cerrati at his Park City office.

 He can explain the steps of the procedure.
 This is as well as provide information about recovery time, the healing process and answer any questions.
 Contact his practice today to set your appointment.